Maha Chakkraphat: Prince of Ayutthaya

 His original name is Thianracha.
 His initial biography is unclear.
 Evidence of his family appears in the Royal Chronicles, stating that "he was part of the royal family of King Chairathirat" and in Sangitiyavansa, a Pali text of the Rattanakosin era, stating that he was the nephew of King Chairachathirat.
 The evidence in Fernão Mendes Pinto's record states that he was the natural brother of King Chairachathirat.
 Thianracha joined his brother in the campaigns against Lanna and, in 1546, led the siege of Chiang Mai.

 Chairacha died in 1546 and his son, Prince Kaewfa succeeded to the throne as King Yodfa, with his mother Sisudachan as regent.
 She had Yodfa killed in 1548 and eventually put her paramour on the throne as Khun Worawongsathirat.
 Before doing so however, Thianracha was her co-regent, but wishing to remain faithful to his wife Sri Suriyothai, he became a monk to the Queen Mother's amorous advances.

 "A band of brothers", retired officers, led by Khun Piren staged a counter-coup, killing Worawongsathirat and Sisudachan.
-Phiren Thorathep then elevated Prince Thianracha to the throne as Phra Maha Chakkraphat.
+Phiren Thorathep then elevated Prince Thianracha to the throne as Phra Maha Chakkraphat, meaning "Great Emperor".